 On my way home via the Catskills, Appalachian Concerto was my constant companion in the car CD player.
 Upon returning to Waterloo I wasted no time learning as much about the Kruger Brothers as I could.
 As part of my research I received from the musicians three releases — Doc: Remembering Doc Watson (2002), Best of the Kruger Brothers (2012) and Spirit of the Rockies (2013).
 I highly recommend these albums along with everything else the trio has released.

 The Kruger Brothers’ sellout Registry concert in March 2015 was spectacular.
 Sitting through it, I felt as if I was witnessing bluegrass music as a river with many tributaries: past, present and future.
 I was transported back to the Blue Ridge Mountains on the wings of invigorating music.
 Jens’ compositions were exceptional and the musicianship was virtuoso, augmented with strong vocals.
 In addition to Jens’ original compositions, the trio offered inspired interpretations of the Americana songbook.

 Music fans who missed the Kruger Brothers in 2015 had the opportunity to make amends when the trio returned to the Registry a year later to perform.
 They sold out again when they returned in November 1917.

-For bluegrass fans with their heads buried in sand who would like to know a bit more about the Kruger Brothers, here’s a thumbnail bio and appreciation.
+For bluegrass fans with their heads buried in sand who would like to know a more about the Kruger Brothers, here’s a thumbnail bio and appreciation.

 As suggested above, bluegrass is a vernacular fusion of immigrant music blending traditional ballads and dance tunes from the British Isles and, to a lesser extent continental Europe, with Afro-American spiritual and blues.